Overview

 Private Employers

 Employers have an obligation to provide a safe and helpful work environment that responds to their employees' needs.
-It's important for everyone to do what they can to help put an end to domestic and sexual violence.
+It's important for everyone to do what they can to support victims and survivors of gender-based violence.

 Here are some ways that private employers can support employees in the workplace: